 Published in an edition of 20 numbered copies.
 Acquoy, The Netherlands, 2009.

 Unbound artist book in a portfolio box, 128 pages.
 Archival inkjetprints.
 5×7 inch.

-In collections of amongst others the Bayerische Staatsbibliothek (München), the library of Nederlands Fotomuseum, and The New York Public Library.
+The book is included in the collections of the Bayerische Staatsbibliothek (München), Nederlands Fotomuseum, and The New York Public Library.